Rings of non-commutative functions and their fields of fractions: Preliminaries

 \begin{remark} J.L.
 Taylor developed a theory of ``localizations'' of the free algebra $\fp$ in \cite{Taylor2}.
 Taylor's localization is a topological algebra over the free algebra with a property that is today known as a homological ring epimorphism \cite[Definition 4.5]{GeigLenz}.
 (This is a different notion of ``localization" than we consider in this paper; our universal localizations of semifirs are universal skew fields of fractions.)
 One family of such homological ring epimorphisms that Taylor proposes is the family of algebras $S(r)$ for $r = (r_1,\cdots,r_d)$ a $d-$tuple of positive numbers.
 Here,

-We write for a word $\alpha$ in the alphabet $\{1,\ldots,d\}$, $\fz^{\alpha} = \fz_{\alpha_1} \cdots \fz_{\alpha_n}$ with the obvious evaluation on numbers and matrices.
 In this paper, we will show that in many regards the different mode of convergence introduced by Popescu \cite{Pop-freeholo} is more amenable to analysis than the one proposed by Taylor (see also \cite{Luminet-PI} and \cite{KVV}). \end{remark}